-Following the release of the Announcement of Opportunity for the Data Exploitation of GOCE data (L1B and L2 products) in early October 2006, 69 proposals submitted by scientist from 26 countries have been accepted.
-The third International GOCE User Workshop took place at ESRIN on 6-8 November 2006 and it has provided the potential users of GOCE data products with the opportunity to obtain the latest information on the satellite and the mission performance as well as details on flight operations, calibration and validation activities.
+Following the release of the Announcement of Opportunity for the Data Exploitation of GOCE data (L1B and L2 products) in early October 2006, 69 Principal Investigatorled project proposals from 26 countries have been accepted.
+Based on queries from the scientific community the expectation is that this number will grow significantly once the GOCE data are distributed.